yvnvii/project-linked-genes/README.md

 - Retrieve linked SNPs using LDLink (based on LD statistics like r²)
 - Identify correlated alleles and their associated traits
 - Filter results by odds ratio, presence of trait info, or trait keywords
-- Export results to JSON (optionally to CSV)
+- Export results to JSON

 ---